MaterializeInc/materialize/doc/user/content/ingest-data/snowcatcloud.md

   main:
     parent: "webhooks"
     name: "SnowcatCloud"
-    weight: 10
+    weight: 15
 ---

 [SnowcatCloud](https://www.snowcatcloud.com/) provides cloud-hosted and managed infrastructure to collect, enrich, and route event data using Snowplow and Analytics.js compatible pipelines.
-SnowcatCloud is SOC 2 Type 2 Certified and has infrastructure in NA, EU, and AP.
+SnowcatCloud is SOC 2 Type 2 certified and has infrastructure in NA, EU, and AP.

 This guide will walk you through the steps to ingest data from SnowcatCloud to Materialize.